Does Your Dog Have Littermate Syndrome?

 If you adopted puppy siblings — and they fight nonstop — you could be dealing with littermate syndrome.
 Here’s everything you need to know.

-As a dog trainer, I field a lot of questions from pet parents.
+As a dog trainer, I field a lot of questions about “littermate syndrome.”
 This email described a familiar scenario: “We were planning to adopt one puppy, but the breeder said that raising two sisters would be easier.
 After we brought the girls home at nine weeks, their behavior became increasingly out of control.
 My husband and I could not get their attention for more than a second or two — it was as if we weren’t even in the same room.
 And then they started displaying alarming fearfulness of people and other dogs.”
 I made an appointment for a home visit so I could meet the family and the puppies.

 Many factors influence behavior, and not all siblings raised together will exhibit this problem, which is called “littermate syndrome.”
 In other words, it’s a risk, not a foregone conclusion.

 That said, many dog behaviorists, trainers, breeders, and shelters actually discourage adopting siblings.
 Anecdotal evidence suggests that behavioral issues may arise during key development periods because the two puppies’ deep bond impedes their individual ability to absorb and grasp the nuances of human and canine communication.
-Since fear is the dog's default reaction to odd or unfamiliar stimuli, this muddled understanding of the world around them can lead to impaired coping mechanisms later on.
+Because fear is the dog’s default reaction to odd or unfamiliar stimuli, this muddled understanding of the world around them can lead to impaired coping mechanisms later on.

 Dunbar points out that raising littermates requires training two puppies, which is particularly challenging when they’re essentially wearing blinders to all but each other.
 “It’s more than twice the work; it’s exponential.
 The two combine to produce levels of energy that we can barely measure,” he says.
 “Tension develops in training and compliance as they squeeze the human out of the relationship.
 They’re always living with an enormous distraction: each other.”